all-solutions/PCBs/README.md

 Rest of the world (only as uninsured package):
 - 12,99€ as uninsured parcel

+Uninsured parcels escape our responsibility for compensation, should the parcel not reach the recipient, as of the proof of delivery to DHL.

 If you are interested, please donate the corresponding amount via [this Paypal link](https://www.paypal.com/donate/?hosted_button_id=E4WKQLHVGQPEY).